jfinkels/hyphenate/README.md

 Copyright waiver
 ----------------

-Copyright and related rights are waived under via the Creative Commons CC0 1.0 Universal public domain dedication.
-See `LICENSE` for more information.

 This project is based on [`hyphenate.py`][1] by Ned Batchelder, which was placed in the public domain in July 2007.